The Jazz Singer: Commercial impact and industrial influence

 Though in retrospect it is understood that the success of The Jazz Singer signaled the end of the silent motion-picture era, this was not immediately apparent.
 Mordaunt Hall, for example, praised Warner Bros. for "astutely realiz[ing] that a film conception of The Jazz Singer was one of the few subjects that would lend itself to the use of the Vitaphone."
-In historian Richard Koszarski's words, "Silent films did not disappear overnight, nor did talking films immediately flood the theaters....
+In historian Richard Koszarski's words, "Silent films did not disappear overnight, nor did talking films immediately flood the theaters...
 Nevertheless, 1927 remains the year that Warner Bros. moved to close the book on the history of silent pictures, even if their original goal had been somewhat more modest."

 The film had other effects that were more immediate.
-George Jessel, who was in his third season touring with the stage production of The Jazz Singer, later described what happened to his show—perhaps anticipating how sound would soon cement Hollywood's dominance of the American entertainment industry: "A week or two after the Washington engagement the sound-and-picture version of The Jazz Singer with Al Jolson was sweeping the country, and I was swept out of business.
-I couldn't compete with a picture theatre across the street showing the first great sound picture in the world...for fifty cents, while the price at my theatre was $3.00."
+George Jessel, who was in his third season touring with the stage production of The Jazz Singer, later described what happened to his show—perhaps anticipating how sound would soon cement Hollywood's dominance of the American entertainment industry: "A week or two after the Washington engagement, the sound-and-picture version of The Jazz Singer with Al Jolson was sweeping the country, and I was swept out of business.
+I couldn't compete with a picture theatre across the street showing the first great sound picture in the world ... for fifty cents, while the price at my theatre was $3.00."

 As the truly pivotal event, Crafton points to the national release of the film's sound version in early 1928—he dates it to January, Block and Wilson to February 4.
-In March, Warners announced that The Jazz Singer was playing at a record 235 theaters (though many could still show it only silently).
+In March, Warner announced that The Jazz Singer was playing at a record 235 theaters (though many could still show it only silently).
 In May, a consortium including the leading Hollywood studios signed up with Western Electric's licensing division, ERPI, for sound conversion.
 In July, Warner Bros. released the first all-talking feature, Lights of New York, a musical crime melodrama.

 On September 27, The Jazz Singer became the first feature-length talking picture to be shown in Europe when it premiered at London's Piccadilly Theatre.
 The movie "created a sensation", according to British film historian Rachael Low.
 "The Jazz Singer was a turning point [for the introduction of sound].
 The Bioscope greeted it with, 'We are inclined to wonder why we ever called them Living Pictures.'"
 The Paris sound premiere followed in January 1929.